scottwedge/coding-refresher/README.md

 # coding-refresher

-This repo is made for staying in touch with coding and be ready for coding interview any time.
+This repo is made for staying in touch with coding and be ready to solve coding problems any time.

 ## Language Specific Gotchas